 How Much are Conveyancing Fees in London

-Conveyancing costs are a mixture of basic legal fees and disbursements – other costs such as local authority searches.
+Conveyancing costs are a mixture of basic legal fees and disbursements.
 To help you plan and choose a conveyancer, we explain more about the fees and what you should expect to pay.

 What is conveyancing?